 Many sources offer ways to “calm” and “soothe” a baby, especially in relation to sleep.
 It sounds like exactly what you want, doesn’t it?

 Here’s the tricky part: I find that these sources lack awareness and understanding about deeper needs behind crying.
 They must assume crying needs to be stopped.
 Or maybe that crying is uncomfortable and Baby will feel better if he’s not crying, that he can’t handle his emotions (hint: it’s really us grown ups uncomfortable with deep feelings, not the babies!), or perhaps that crying will be endless unless it is stopped.

 It follows, then, that if a parent can be “successful” at getting crying to stop (some are, some aren’t), a parent can also be unsuccessful, failing to stop the crying.
 What then?
-You must not be doing it right, or be inadequate, or you’re guilty of …what?
+You must not be doing it right, or be inadequate, or you’re guilty of …what?!
+This trail of thinking isn’t helpful, let’s toss it out!
 It’s true, listening to a crying baby (in arms, beyond immediate needs) isn’t always easy, but it’s incredibly bonding and honors your child’s true feelings and communication.

 You may also find that this information makes complete sense, but is easier said than done.
 Please always reach out if you’d like support, question what you’re doing, or second-guess yourself.
 This is a foundation worth laying.

 Your baby is wiser than to cry for no reason.
 It’s a call for connection and communication.
 I want you to be armed with this information and experience so that you can not only release yourself from guilt and inadequacy, but also create a highly trusting and accessibly magical bond with your baby.

 You’re a wonderful parent.
 Thank you for doing what you do, being willing to learn more, and opening yourself up in ways you never imagined.